Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

     azsphere image add --image co2monitor.imagepackage
     ```

 1. Create a new deployment for a device group for the uploaded co2monitor image.
+From the command prompt, run:

     ```powershell
     azsphere device-group deployment create --device-group "CO2Monitor/Field Test" --images <the_image_id>